slunak/rbl-checker/README.md

 ##Cron

-Add this tool to your crontab schedule and get results by email.
+Add this tool to your crontab schedule and get results by email or send to Slack.

 ##Bugs